Thiapalm/mcp23017/README.md

 features = ["chipmode"] - The driver operates as a 1x 16bit device set entirely as output or input

-features = ["portmode"] - The driver operates as a 2x 8bit port device
+features = ["portmode"] - The driver operates as a 2x 8bit port device, each port is configured individually

-features = ["pinmode"] - The driver operates as a 16x 1bit pins device configured individually
+features = ["pinmode"] - The driver operates as a 16x 1bit pins device, each pin is configured individually

 ATTENTION: ENABLE ONLY ONE OF THE MODES OR FACE THE CONSEQUENCES....
 ASYNC CAN BE USED ON ANY MODE